canonical/rockcraft/docs/explanation/pebble.rst

 * **consistent user experience**: since every ROCK has Pebble as its entrypoint, a predictable and consistent user experience is guaranteed;
-* **embedded utilities**: regardless of the ROCK's contents, Pebble offers a comprehensive array of commands for inspecting and interacting with the container.
+* **embedded utilities**: regardless of the ROCK's contents, Pebble offers a comprehensive suite of commands for inspecting and interacting with the container.
 These commands are especially useful for :ref:`Chiselled ROCKs
-  <chisel_explanation>` as they encompass functionalities such as listing and
+  <chisel_explanation>`, as they encompass functionalities such as listing and
   deleting files, creating directories, and inspecting Pebble services, among others.

 Creating services
 ~~~~~~~~~~~~~~~~~

-Rockcraft follows the `Pebble layer specification`_ to the letter.
-Pebble
+Rockcraft follows the `Pebble layer specification`_ to the letter, with Pebble
-services are defined in :doc:`/reference/rockcraft.yaml` and you can also see
+services defined in :doc:`/reference/rockcraft.yaml`.
-:doc:`/how-to/convert-to-pebble-layer` for an example of how to convert a
+:doc:`/how-to/convert-to-pebble-layer` provides an example of how to
-Docker entrypoint to a Pebble layer.
+convert a Docker entrypoint to a Pebble layer.

 .. _Pebble: https://github.com/canonical/pebble